rahulrajesh23/memorAIze/README.md

 ### Document Retrieval

-- **Basic Parsing**: Initial parsing of documents focused on extracting only relevant dialogues to optimize the context sent to the LLM.
-Unnecessary White spaces are eliminated.
+- **Basic Parsing**: Initial parsing of documents focused on extracting only the dialogues (speaker : "dialogue") to optimize the context sent to the LLM.
+Unnecessary white spaces are also eliminated.
-- **Advanced Techniques**: Explored the use of a smaller model (e.g., SpaCy) to extract key keywords from the question and perform similarity matching on individual dialogues.
-However, this approach sometimes led to the loss of crucial context needed by the LLM to make informed decisions.
-In a production environment, the smaller model could be fine-tuned to more accurately extract relevant dialogues, considering the specific domain.
+- **Advanced Techniques Considered**: Explored the use of a smaller model (e.g., SpaCy) to extract key keywords from the question and perform similarity matching on individual dialogues.
+However, this approach sometimes led to the loss of crucial context needed by the LLM to make informed decisions and hence decided against.
+In a production environment, the smaller model could be fine-tuned to more accurately extract relevant dialogues considering the specific domain.

 ### Prompt Construction